-6. APPLICANT COMMITMENT FILE
+6. APPLICANT COMMITMENT AND COST SHARING FILE

-All Applicants are required to submit Commitment File, which must include a statement of commitment and cost sharing (if any) by the Applicant on the Applicants letterhead and be signed by an authorized representative of the Applicant.
+All Applicants are required to submit a Commitment and Cost Sharing File, which must include a statement of commitment and cost sharing by the Applicant on the Applicant's letterhead and be signed by an authorized representative of the Applicant.